SatorNetwork/sator-solana-contracts/solana-wallet-safety-guide.md

 Use cold device (not your day to day driver) just to create Solana wallet.

-Run ecnryption on that device.
+Run full encryption on that device.
 Android, Windows, Mac - all can encrypt.

 Use open source wallets which cannot restore your keys anyhow.